 Forget about Conversion Rate and Focus on Conversation

 When hosting a fundraising event, it is common for teams and organizations to get wrapped up in the “details”, such as marketing, putting “donate now” buttons into place on various online platforms, the amount of money needed, social media engagement, and the conversion rate.
 Forget conversion rate, sales copy, and all of that; instead, focus on the “conversation” that you have with prospective donors.
 You should ensure that you are living through the “story” because living the “story” has put you where you are now.
-You have a story to tell.
-You must share the story as it is right now, express what it could be, and then invite others to join your story and be the “superhero” by donating or supporting your fundraising event.
+There is a story to tell, and you must share the story as it is right now.
+Best practices say to also express what it could be, and then invite others to join your story.
+Anyone can then be the “superhero” by donating or supporting your fundraising event.

 Identify the Protagonist